 Some of the pages of your site serve a purpose, but that purpose isn’t ranking in search engines or even getting traffic to your site.
-These pages need to be there as glue for other pages, or simply because whatever regulations require them to be accessible on your website.
-As a regular visitor to our website, you know what
+These pages need to be there, as glue for other pages or simply because regulations require them to be accessible on your website.
+If you regularly read our blog, you’ll know how

-nofollow can do to these pages.
-If you are new to these terms, please read on and let me explain what they are and what pages they might apply to!
+nofollow can help you deal with these pages.
+However, if you are new to these terms, please read on and let me explain what they are, and what pages they might apply to!

 If you want to know how to